-process_spider_exception() should return either None or an iterable of Request, dict or Item objects.
+process_spider_exception() should return either None or an iterable of Request objects and item object.

 If it returns None, Scrapy will continue processing this exception, executing any other process_spider_exception() in the following middleware components, until no middleware components are left and the exception reaches the engine (where it's logged and discarded).